 Dialectical Behavior Therapy Questions and Answers

 Restoration Recovery offers Dialectical Behavior Therapy to help our patients live their best life.
 For more information, call us today or schedule an appointment online.
-We have convenient locations to serve you in Chattanooga, TN and Dalton, GA.
+We have convenient location to serve you in Chattanooga, TN.

 Dialectical behavioral therapy, or DBT, is an evidence-based cognitive-behavioral therapy.
 It involves teaching people how to regulate their emotions, develop healthy ways to deal with stress, improve their relationships with others, and how to live in the present.
 Although it was originally intended to treat borderline personality disorder, it has been adapted to treat other mental health conditions.